 Sea life swim past them, each with its own unique voice.
 “You hear him the way he hears us- all creatures, above and below, evolved from the oceans- and the oceans recognize their champion.”

 Hyde still refuses, and picks up the chest.
 But he’s slowing, and we start to hear the slowed thumping of his heart.
 He gets about halfway back, before passing out.
 Arthur swims to him, lifting him to safety aboard the vessel, but Hyde is having a heart attack.
 His son attempts CPR, but to no avail.
-“What did you do?” he asks Arthur, but Arthur isn’t equipped to handle this moment; he tried, damnit, and being confronted with his failure so immediately is more than he can bear, and returns to the water.
+“What did you do?” he asks Arthur, but Arthur isn’t equipped to handle this moment; he tried, damnit, and being confronted with his failure so immediately is more than he can bear, and he returns to the water.
 To the autistic son, it looks like a cold-blooded murder- one that will fuel his rage, aided by the one red gem that his father managed to hold onto from the treasure hoard that will hypercharge Black Manta’s diving suit.

 Arthur’s upset.
 He sits in the ruins, halfway hoping to drown.
 “I shouldn’t have touched his tank,” he lectures himself.
 “I was so angry.”